 We investigated the GitHub account (with the username "lettermaker") observed in this case and found that it has been active since approximately June 2022.
-Since only one repository exists, we believe that it was created
+Since only one repository exists, we believe that it was created specifically for this campaign.
+Also, an examination of previous commits to the repository where the encrypted URL was embedded in revealed that the URL path was different as of June.

-Figure 22.
-URL possibly used in June 2022
+used in June 2022